 School Activity Fees

-There will also be requests throughout the year for payment of additional activities such as school trips and visiting experts that will provide additional learning for children.
+There will be requests throughout the year for payment of additional activities such as school trips and visiting experts that will provide additional learning for children.

 Moanataiari’s Bank Account for making automatic direct credit payments is 01 0455 0108122 01.